First-Year Seminar Course Offerings

 List of FSEM 100 topics approved for fall 2015.

-Note: all of these topics may not actually be offered in the 2014-2015 academic year.
+Note: some of these topics may not actually be offered in the 2014-2015 academic year.
 Other topics may be developed.

 Alfred Hitchcock: The Master of Suspense